rberenguel/tafaner/README.md

 This project provides a straightforward way to use WhatsApp as a quick note-to-self tool.
 It works in two parts:

 1.  **A Chrome Extension**: This extension injects a script into WhatsApp Web.
 It monitors the chat DOM and, when it detects a message sent to your configured contact name (i.e., yourself), it sends the message content to a local server.
+When you leave Whatsapp Web it tries to make sure the chat with yourself is "focused" so it sees it properly.
 2.  **A Go Server**: A lightweight, standalone HTTP server that listens for `POST` requests from the extension.
 Upon receiving a message, it appends the text to a specified file, creating a running log or note file.

 The contact name and server port are configurable via the extension's options page.

 If the message starts with the word _skip_ it will be ignored.
 Useful for long messages you did not intend to have as tasks.

+_Caveat_: This can potentially generate a lot of duplicates in your destination file, because knowing what has been sent and what not is not something I want to worry about for now (it would be just a matter of checking the destination file, but I don't want to have to bother yet).

 ## Setup and Usage